Skip to main content

 In the Field Editor, you’ll manage each data field’s identifying details, behavior, and functionality by managing the details in the Field Properties panel.

-When you build a Template, create a unique name for each field.
-Enter details about each field in the Description field.
+When you build a Template, enter a unique name for each field.

 Screenshot displaying the location of the Name and Description fields in the Field Properties panel of the Template Editor in the GoFormz web app.

-The field’s name and description are visible to your Form Users when they’re creating a Form in List View.
+The field’s name and description are visible to your Form Users when they’re creating a Form in List view.
 Additionally, some field modals display the field name when a Form User views those fields in Form View.

 In the Properties panel, open the the Display Actions (. . .) menu and click Change display settings to apply custom display settings.
 Custom display settings help your Form Users better complete the necessary fields, resulting in cleaner data collection.